Robert Milligan McLane: Early political career and election to Congress

 In 1845, McLane was elected as a representative of Baltimore City to the Maryland House of Delegates after successfully campaigning for President James K. Polk a year previous.
 In 1846, McLane ran for Congress and defeated his Whig opponent, John P. Kennedy, by 500 votes.
 He was re-elected two years later, and served from March 4, 1847, to March 3, 1851.
 In Congress, McLane was seen as an exceptional orator, and, during his second term, was chosen as chairman of the Committee on Commerce.
 He was not a candidate for renomination in 1850.
 After his tenure in Congress, McLane moved to the Western United States to become a counsel for a mining corporation, which was engaged in legal activities regarding property in California.
-He remained out West until 1852, when he returned to Maryland to serve as Presidential elector for Franklin Pierce.
+He remained out West until 1852, when he returned to Maryland to serve as presidential elector for Franklin Pierce.

 Ambassador to China and Mexico

 In 1853, during the Taiping Rebellion, President Pierce appointed McLane as commissioner to China, with the powers of a Minister Plenipotentiary, and at the same time accredited to Japan, Siam, Korea, and Cochin China.
 Despite the civil war, McLane was ordered to secure commercial relations between China and the United States, and was also ordered to negotiate with the rebels while also retaining diplomatic relations with the Imperial Government.
 He successfully renewed trade relations between both nations, but returned to the United States in 1854 due to poor health.
 After his return to the United States, he resumed his political activity by serving as delegate to the Democratic National Convention in 1856, during which he supported future President James Buchanan.

 The United States and Mexico had broken off diplomatic relations in 1858, after which civil war broke out in Mexico.
-McLane was appointed Envoy Extraordinary and Minister Plenipotentiary to Mexico on March 7, 1859, and was charged to determine if the government of Benito Juárez, in opposition to the Emperor, was worthy of recognition.
+McLane was appointed Envoy Extraordinary and Minister Plenipotentiary to Mexico on March 7, 1859, and was charged to determine if the government of Benito Juárez was worthy of recognition.
 He also negotiated, as ambassador, the McLane-Ocampo Treaty, which would have expanded the transit rights of the U.S. across the Isthmus of Tehuantepec to include an interoceanic canal concession.
 However, the treaty was not ratified by the United States Senate.
 McLane retired as Ambassador to Mexico on December 22, 1860.